 The main purpose of the hydraulic dimensioning of a pipeline is to determine the diameter of the pipe.
 The basic design conditionings are the required flow rate and the pressure required at the endpoints of the network.
 In addition to this, other factors such as the design speed or the head losses (continuous and localized) are also involved, as well as the characteristics of the materials of the network (roughness and cost, mainly).

-The water quality circulating inside the TOM® pipes is kept completely unaltered, thanks to the fact that it is a chemically homogeneous and corrosion resistant material, that is to say, without interior coatings or protections, so that there is no degradation of the pipe nor migrations of products from the pipe to the water.
+The water quality circulating inside the TOM® pipes and the ecoFITTOM® fittings is kept completely unaltered, thanks to the fact that it is a chemically homogeneous and corrosion resistant material, that is to say, without interior coatings or protections, so that there is no degradation of the pipe nor migrations of pro

 Any design project for a water transport or distribution network is based on the determination of a need for hydraulic supply (Qh) at one or several consumption points.